 Ride Glenwood provides public bus service around town.
 Glenwood Airport is open to small private planes.

 Just outside of town, the Glenwood campus of Colorado Mountain College (CMC) has 6,000 students and is where the Lucy Huntley Senior Center is located.
 Started as the High Country Retired and Senior Volunteer Program in 1973, the center today provides social interaction, educational opportunities, volunteer opportunities, health information and support, congregate meals, transportation and more.
 These programs are administered by the Garfield County Department of Social Services.
 Non-credit CMC classes are also available for a reasonable fee.

 Glenwood sits at an elevation 5,763 feet.
-Summer temperatures are in the 70s, 80s, and winter temperatures are in the teens, 20s and 30s.
+Summer temperatures are in the 70s, 80s and 90s, and winter temperatures are in the teens, 20s and 30s.
 On average, the area receives 50 inches of snow and 20 inches of rain per year.
 On the comfort index, a combination of temperature and humidity, Glenwood comes in at nearly twice the national average.
 The sun shines 240 days of the year, and when it does, the skies are a breathtaking cobalt blue.

 Retirement in this mountain hamlet is, of course, not for everyone.
 Glenwood can feel a little isolated, particularly in winter.
-Denver is three to four hours to the east, but I-70 gets congested and can occasionally close down thanks to snow slides or rock slides.
-The train to Denver is a six hour ride.
+Denver is three to four hours to the east, and I-70 gets congested and occasionally closes down thanks to snow slides or rock slides.
+The train to Denver is a six and a half hour ride.
 Summer tourist traffic often causes gridlock in Glenwood's downtown/mineral pools section, and with steep mountains all around, summer days are short (and winter days are even shorter).

 Having said all that, though, few things are better than a January dip in the soothing hot springs pool after a strenuous day of skiing.
 Most retirees who live here would not live anywhere else.
-They point to the gorgeous scenery, clean air, healing waters, welcoming residents, and perhaps best of all, to the quiet joy that comes with living in beautiful Colorado.
+They point to the healing waters and welcoming residents, and perhaps best of all, to the quiet joy that comes with living in such a beautiful place.